-For the use of integration over the faces $E$ of $P$ instead of dilatation of the facets of $P$ by a parameter $h_\rho$ ($\rho\in \Sigma(1)$), we next prove an analogue of Theorem \ref{them1} for faces of a polytope.
+For the use of integration over the faces $E$ of $P$ instead of dilation of the facets of $P$ by a parameter $h_\rho$ ($\rho\in \Sigma(1)$), we next prove an analogue of Theorem \ref{them1} for faces of a polytope.

 Assume $P$ is a full-dimensional simple lattice polytope in $M_\bR$ with associated toric variety $X=X_P$ and inner normal fan $\Sigma=\Sig_P$ .
-Let $P(h)$ be the dilatation of $P$ with respect to the vector $h=(h_\rho)_{\rho \in \Sigma(1)}$ with real entries indexed by the rays of $\Sigma$.
+Let $P(h)$ be the dilation of $P$ with respect to the vector $h=(h_\rho)_{\rho \in \Sigma(1)}$ with real entries indexed by the rays of $\Sigma$.
 So, if $P$ is defined by inequalities of the form

 with $u_\rho$ the ray generators and $c_\rho \in \bZ$, for each $\rho \in \Sig(1)$, then $P(h)$ is defined by inequalities